-6) Conclusions
+6. Conclusions

 In this paper, we investigated the effect of the geographical accessibility of local language learning centres on the formation of language skills and labour market outcomes in a bilingual urban labour market, the Metropolitan Area of Barcelona.
-We exploited the creation of the so-called Consortium for Language Normalization (CLN), a public institution of the Spanish region of Catalonia that provided publicly subsidized courses of Catalan (the local language of Catalonia) targeted to adult individuals who were schooled in Spanish only.
-The empirical analysis considers the first decade of existence of the CLN (1989/90 to 2000/01) and is based on a measure of spatial availability of language courses that captures potential exposure in an Intention-to-Treat (ITT) framework.
+We exploited the creation of the so-called Consortium for Language Normalization (CPLN), a public institution of the Spanish region of Catalonia that provided publicly subsidized courses of Catalan (the local language of Catalonia) targeted to adult individuals who were schooled in Spanish only.
+The empirical analysis considers the first decade of existence of the CPLN (1989/90 to 2000/01) and is based on a measure of spatial availability of language courses that captures potential exposure in an Intention-to-Treat (ITT) framework.

-Our results show a modest but robust effect of exposure to language centres on language proficiency, especially regarding the probability of being able to speak and write in Catalan.
+Our results show a quantitatively modest but robust effect of exposure to language centres on language proficiency, especially regarding the probability of being able to speak and write in Catalan.
 All the evidence from falsification exercises and sensitivity checks points towards the validity of the causal interpretation of our findings.
 The impact of the local supply of language courses is more pronounced for younger and less educated individuals and, most strikingly, is relevant only for those who were born in Catalonia: they are indeed those who are more sensitive to an increase of spatial accessibility (i.e. having more language centres near to the place of residence).
 Actually, this result is consistent with the fact that the availability of language learning centres only affects the probability of speaking and writing in Catalan.
-In fact, the latter domain of language proficiency is precisely what people born in Catalonia (many of them being native Catalan speakers) wanted to achieve, because they were not exposed to language at school and had limited written skills.
-However, although competences in Catalan are clearly and positively related to labour market performance, the effects induced by the geographical accessibility are too modest to lead to any improvements in any of the labour market outcomes considered in this work.
+In fact, the latter domain of language proficiency is precisely what people born in Catalonia (many of them being native Catalan

-21 We also analysed possible heterogeneous effects on labour market outcomes, considering the same variables that we used in Tables 8 and 9.
+&lt;sup>22 We also analysed possible heterogeneous effects on labour market outcomes, considering the same variables that we used in Tables 8 and 9.
 However, in this case too we were unable to detect any significant effect of exposure to language schools on labour market outcomes (results are available upon request).